awxkee/libblur/README.md

 ### Fast bilateral blur

 This is fast bilateral approximation, note this behaviour significantly differs from OpenCV.
-This method has high convergence and will completely blur an image very fast with increasing spatial sigma
+This method has high convergence and will completely blur an image very fast with increasing spatial sigma.
+By the nature of this filter the more spatial sigma are the faster method is.

 ```rust
 fast_bilateral_filter(